Start by clicking on "Fill out the template"

 (1) Estate Trustee: this is the individual named in the will of the deceased to administer the estate (also known as an executor).
 Administer the estate means dealing with the debts, collecting the assets, filing taxes, and taking care of all matters of the deceased.

 (2) Beneficiary: these are the people named in the will who will inherit the property of the deceased.
-Often times, an estate trustee is both the trustee and a beneficiary of the will.
+Often, an estate trustee is both the trustee and a beneficiary of the will.

 (3) Financial Institution: this is the bank who will be receiving this letter and will confirm whether or not probate is needed.
 If the financial institution requires probate, the estate trustee will need to go through the process of probating the will of the deceased.

-Once filled out, the document may be sent to a financial institution that holds assets of a deceased person.
+Once ready, the document may be sent to a financial institution that holds assets of a deceased person.

 Once the bank branch receives this letter, they will notify the sender of the letter - either the individual estate trustee or their representative - whether or not they can transfer the money in the bank account into an estate account and then to the account's of the named beneficiaries in the will.